neighbor983/machine_learning_assignment_one/README.md

 # machine_learning_assignment_one

-Simple Linear Regression: You are given the following training data.
+Simple Linear Regression: You are given the following training data

 | X | Y |
 | --- | --- |
 | 2.0 | 5.1 |